Ybalrid/Annwvyn/README.md

 -------------------

-As stated in the DEPEDENCIES file, you should download the SDK from http://annwvyn.org/ Please install Oculus Home and the lattest drivers of your graphics card manufacturer.
+As stated in the DEPEDENCIES file, you should download the SDK from http://annwvyn.org/ Please install Oculus Home and the lattes drivers of your graphics card manufacturer.

 But, if you really want to build the engine yourself, here's a simple guide how to do it